evervault/evervault-node/README.md

 # Evervault Node.js SDK

-The [Evervault](https://evervault.com) Node.js SDK is a toolkit for encrypting data as it enters your server, and working with Functions.
-By default, initializing the SDK will result in all outbound HTTPS requests being intercepted and decrypted.

 ## Getting Started

 Before starting with the Evervault Node.js SDK, you will need to [create an account](https://app.evervault.com/register) and a team.